Pratihara dynasty: Etymology and origin

-The origin of the dynasty and the meaning of the term "Gurjara" in its name is a topic of debate among historians.
-The rulers of this dynasty used the self-designation "Pratihara" for their clan, and never referred to themselves as Gurjaras.
+The origin of the dynasty and the meaning of the term 'Gurjara' in its name is disputed among historians.
+The rulers of this dynasty used the self-designation Pratihara' for their clan, and never referred to themselves as Gurjaras.
 They claimed descent from the legendary hero Lakshmana, who is said to have acted as a pratihara ("door-keeper") for his brother Rama.

-Multiple inscriptions of their neighbouring dynasties describe the Pratiharas as "Gurjara".
-The term "Gurjara-Pratihara" occurs only in the Rajor inscription of a feudatory ruler named Mathanadeva, who describes himself as a "Gurjara-Pratihara".
-According to one school of thought, Gurjara was the name of the territory (see Gurjara-desha) originally ruled by the Pratiharas; gradually, the term came to denote the people of this territory.
+Multiple inscriptions of their neighbouring dynasties describe the Pratiharas as Gurjara.
+The term Gurjara-Pratihara occurs only in the Rajor inscription of a feudatory ruler named Mathanadeva, who describes himself as a Gurjara-Pratihara.
+According to one school of thought, Gurjara was the name of the territory, Gurjaradesa, originally ruled by the Pratiharas; gradually, the term came to denote the people of this territory.
 An opposing theory is that Gurjara was the name of the tribe to which the dynasty belonged, and Pratihara was a clan of this tribe.

 Among those who believe that the term Gurjara was originally a tribal designation, there are disagreements over whether they were native Indians or foreigners.
-The proponents of the foreign origin theory point out that the Pratihars suddenly emerged as a political power in north India around sixth century CE, shortly after the Hunas invasion of that region.
-According to them Gujara-Pratihara were "likely" formed from a fusion of the Alchon Huns ("White Huns") and native Indian elements, and can probably be considered as a Hunnic state, although its precise origins remain unclear.
-Critics of the foreign origin theory argue that there is no conclusive evidence of their foreign origin: they were well-assimilated in the Indian culture.
+The proponents of the foreign origin theory point out that the Pratiharas suddenly emerged as a political power in north India around sixth century CE, shortly after the Hunas' invasion of the region.
+According to them Gujara-Pratiharas were "likely" formed from a fusion of the Alchon Huns ("White Huns") and native Indian elements, and can probably be considered as a Hunnic state, although the precise origins remain unclear.
+Critics of this theory argue that there is no conclusive evidence of their foreign origin: they were well-assimilated in the Indian culture.
 Moreover, if they invaded India through the north-west, it is inexplicable why would they choose to settle in the semi-arid area of present-day Rajasthan, rather than the fertile Indo-Gangetic Plain.
-While scholars such as R.K.
-Gupta and S.R Bakshi who have doubted the theory of foreign origin for Gurjaras have also opined that Gurjara-Pratiharas were among the first Rajput dynasties.
+While scholars such as R. K. Gupta and S. R. Bakshi who have doubted the theory of foreign origin for Gurjaras have also opined that Gurjara-Pratiharas were among the first Rajput dynasties.

 The Agnivansha legend first recorded in the 11th century Navasahananka charita by Padmagupta narrates the official origin for the Parmara dynasty.
-This legend was later appropriated by other dynasties including Chaulukyas, eventually making its way into Prithviraj Raso.According to the legend, the Pratiharas, Parmar, Chauhan and Chaulukya dynasties originated from a sacrificial fire-pit (agnikunda) at Mount Abu.
+This legend was later appropriated by other dynasties including Chaulukyas, eventually making its way into Prithviraj Raso.
+According to the legend, the Pratiharas, Parmar, Chauhan and Chaulukya dynasties originated from a sacrificial fire-pit (agnikunda) at Mount Abu.
 Some colonial-era historians interpreted this myth to suggest a foreign origin for these dynasties.
 According to this theory, the foreigners were admitted in the Hindu caste system after performing a fire ritual.
 However, this legend is not found in the earliest available copies of Prithviraj Raso.
 It is based on a Paramara legend composed when the threat of Muslim invasions was not considered serious by Rajput states of North West and Central India.
 This legend was utilised in the 16th century by bards to claim a heroic descent of clans in order to foster Rajput unity against the Mughals.